What can I learn from this page?

 There's an article here explaining why Culture Amp does not recommend mandatory questions.
 Results may skew especially when there are participants who have already responded to the survey and skipped the question before making it mandatory.

 If you following these guidelines when editing a live survey then the impact to results should be minimized.
-If you're ever stuck, feel free to get some advice from us at firstname.lastname@example.org.
+If you get stuck or would like some advice, ask to speak with a specialist during your live chat conversation or email our support team at firstname.lastname@example.org.